williamsconcepts/personal-site/content/tutorials/WHY-WE-SHOULD-KEEP-MASTERING-AND-PRACTICING-EVERYDAY/index.md

 ---
 slug: "WHY-WE-SHOULD-KEEP-MASTERING-AND-PRACTICING-EVERYDAY"
 title: "WHY WE SHOULD KEEP MASTERING AND PRACTICING EVERYDAY"
-subtitle: "Practing everyday"
+subtitle: "why you should keep Practing everyday"
-image: "day2.png"
+image: "day2.jpg"
-imageTitle: "WHY WE SHOULD KEEP MASTERING AND PRACTICING EVERYDAY
+imageTitle: "WHY WE SHOULD KEEP MASTERING AND PRACTICING EVERYDAY"
-imageAlt: "WHY WE SHOULD KEEP MASTERING AND PRACTICING EVERYDAY"
+imageAlt: "from canva"
-date: "2020-08-03"
+date: "2020-08-03T00:00:00-08:00"
 tags:
   - Tips
-  - practice
+  - Siri
   - self-improvement
 type: "tutorial"
 ---